Public-Health-Scotland/end-of-life-pub/sop/sop.md

 ### Running the code

+* Ensure you have pulled the updated master branch into the **master folder** before continuing.

 * In the **master folder**, open each script in the `code/` folder from `01_create-basefile.R` to `06_knit-markdown.R` in turn and do the following:
     * Highlight the entire script and run
     * Check for any errors and investigate as necessary
     * Check the output of the script looks as it should

 * The first two scripts, `01_create-basefile.R` and `02_old-method.R` need to be run using the RStudio Server as desktop memory is not sufficient to extract data from SMRA.
-The last script, `06_knit-markdown.R` must be run using RStudio Desktop v1.2 as it requires pandoc v2 to run successfully.
+The last script, `06_knit-markdown.R` must be run using RStudio Desktop v1.2 as it requires pandoc v2 to run successfully (see [preparation section](#preparation)).
 The other scripts can be run using either Server or Desktop, it doesn't matter.

 * When running `03_create-figures.R`, check what Health Boards have the maximum and minimum QoM figures.
-These boards should be labelled on the map (Figure 2), however the positioning of these labels has not been automated and may need to be tweaked if the max/min boards change.
+These boards should be labelled on the map (Figure 2), however the positioning of these labels has not been automated (see [Issue 12](#12)) and may need to be tweaked if the max/min boards change.

 ### Manual Steps

 Some manual steps are required to finish off the markdown documents.
 Once these changes have been made, it is fine to save over the file produced by the markdown script, as these can be reproduced if need be.
-Also note that if you are using Word 2016, you may get an error message when opening the report document.
+Also note that if you are using Word 2016, you may get an error message when opening the report document (see [Issue 9](#9)).
 If you click through these errors, indicating that yes you want to recover the document, all content should display correctly.
 It's unclear what is causing this, however the final output is unafffected.

 * Summary
    * Highlight the first three lines of the header; from "Percentage" to "31 March *year* to *year*".
 Change line spacing to 1.15 and select Remove Space Before Paragraph.
 This will alter the spacing so that the chart and footnote also fits on the first page of the document.